wagtail/wagtail/docs/reference/hooks.md

 The arguments passed to the hook are as follows:

--   `page` - the page object to generate the button for
+-   `page` - the page object the button is generated for.
--   `page_perms` - a `PagePermissionTester` object that can be queried to determine the current user's permissions on the given page
+-   `page_perms` - a `PagePermissionTester` object that can be queried to determine the current user's permissions on the given page.
--   `next_url` - the URL that the linked action should redirect back to on completion of the action, if the view supports it
+-   `next_url` - the URL that the linked action should redirect back to, on completion of the action, if the view supports it.

 The `priority` argument controls the order the buttons are displayed in the dropdown.
 Buttons are ordered from low to high priority, so a button with `priority=10` will be displayed before a button with `priority=60`.